 3. Pay for your own stuff, and treat her

-Everyone will have their own thoughts on this, but here’s mine: our parents have spent more than enough on us as we were growing up, that it’s GOOD for you to treat her to a dream mother-daughter trip.
+Everyone will have their own thoughts on this, but here’s mine: Our parents have spent more than enough on us as we were growing up.
+It’s GOOD for you to treat her to a dream mother daughter trip.

 Now, I’m looking at this as an adult daughter who’s been in the workforce for some time.
-While your situation might be different, I urge you to at least pay your own way.
+While your situation might be different, I urge you to at least pay your own way when traveling with your mom.
 Because there are other benefits to this that play out in the trip dynamics.
 Like both having equal say in where you stay, what you do, where you eat.